GLOBAL MARKETS-Asian shares hit 18-mth top in festive cheer; oil, gold hold gains

 Brent has rallied about 25% in 2019, supported by supply cuts by OPEC and allies including Russia.

-The rally in oil and gold boosted commodity-linked currencies in the past 24 hours with the New Zealand dollar NZD=D3 up 0.6% and the Australian dollar AUD=D3 up 0.3%.
+The rally in oil and gold boosted commodity-linked currencies in the past 24 hours with the Australian and New Zealand dollars AUD=D3, NZD=D3 soaring to their highest since late-July at $0.6956 and $0.6681, respectively.

-The dollar index .DXY was barely changed against a basket of six major currencies, with the euro EUR= up a notch and the British pound GBP= mostly flat.
+The dollar index .DXY was a shade weaker at 97.440 against a basket of six major currencies, with the euro EUR= up a notch and the British pound GBP= mostly flat.

 Asia stock marketshttps://tmsnrt.rs/2zpUAr4